George Perles: Return to Michigan State

 Perles returned to Michigan State University on December 3, 1982.
 In 12 years, he led the Spartans to two Big Ten Conference titles and seven bowl games.
 His best team was the 1987 unit, which won its last outright Big Ten title in the pre-championship game era and defeated USC in the 1988 Rose Bowl.

 Athletic director

 In January, 1990, Perles became Michigan State's athletic director while remaining head football coach.
 Having one man as both athletic director and head football coach proved controversial, and in 1992 Perles resigned as athletic director but remained football head coach.

 NCAA sanctions

 During 1994–1995, an extensive external investigation conducted by the law firm of Bond, Schoeneck & King, PLLC. uncovered minor infractions by an athletic department administrator.
 MSU president M. Peter McPherson fired Perles before the end of the 1994 season, but allowed him to finish out the season.
 McPherson also ordered the Spartans to forfeit their five wins for that season.
-If not for the forfeits, Perles would rank third on Michigan State's all-time wins list, behind only Daugherty and Dantonio.
+If not for the forfeits, Perles would rank third on Michigan State's all-time wins list, behind only Daugherty and Mark Dantonio.

 The NCAA subsequently cleared Perles of wrongdoing.